loning/the-math/docs/psi-collapse-zfc/chapter-15-residual-utility-zfc-future-mathematical-collapse-systems.md

 ## 15.1 The Tool in the Shed

 As we stand at the threshold of post-set mathematics, a crucial question arises: What role, if any, will ZFC play in future mathematical collapse systems?
 Like a hammer that remains useful even after power tools are invented, ZFC retains specific utilities even as we transcend its limitations.
-This chapter examines the residual value of ZFC within collapse-aware mathematics, showing how this formal system can serve as a specialized tool within a broader consciousness-based framework.
+This chapter examines the residual value of ZFC within collapse-aware mathematics, showing how this formal system can serve as a specialized tool within a broader observer-based framework.

 **Definition 15.1 (Residual Utility)**: A formal system F has residual utility in a broader framework B if F efficiently handles specific tasks within B despite B transcending F's limitations.